YASO: A Targeted Sentiment Analysis Evaluation Dataset for Open-Domain Reviews: Conclusion

+We collected a new open-domain user reviews \TSAtaskName evaluation dataset named \YasoName.
+Unlike existing review datasets, \YasoName is not limited to any particular reviews domain, thus providing a broader perspective for cross-domain \TSAtaskName evaluation.
+Benchmark results established in such a setup with contemporary \TSAtaskName systems show there is ample headroom for improvement on \YasoName.

-We presented a new paradigm for creating labeled data for \TSAtaskName, based on a two-phased annotation scheme, and applied it to collect a new large-scale and diverse evaluation dataset, YASO, that is released as part of this work.
-The reliability of our annotations has been verified through a manual analysis of sampled annotations, as well as a comparison against existing labeled data.
-Further analysis has shown that the second annotation phase is crucial for good precision.
+\YasoName was annotated using a new scheme for creating \TSAtaskName labeled data, that can be also applied to non-review texts.
+The reliability of the annotations obtained by this scheme has been verified through a manual analysis of a sample and a comparison to existing labeled data.

-Our paradigm can be easily applied to new domains, and unlike the \SemEvalName datasets does not require any domain-specific knowledge, such as manually curated per-domain aspect lists.
-Furthermore, our paradigm does not require elaborate guidelines, nor professional annotators, since we take the simple approach of collecting all terms lay-people consider as having a sentiment.
-Our post-processing ensures the high quality of the resulting data.
-One limitation of this approach is that further analysis is required if one desires to understand the sentiment towards specific aspects.
+One limitation of our scheme is that aspect categories with a sentiment implied from the reviews were excluded, since their annotation requires pre-specifying the domain along with its associated categories.
+While this may limit research for some applications, the dataset is useful in many real-world use cases.
+For example, given a brand name, one may query a user reviews corpus for sentences containing it, and analyze the sentiment towards that brand in each sentence along with the sentiment expressed to other terms in these sentences.

-Finally, cross-domain benchmark results established with five contemporary \TSAtaskName systems show there is ample headroom for improvement on the new dataset.
-More importantly, this new dataset allows future \TSAtaskName research to evaluate performance beyond the extensively explored \SemEvalName datasets, which are mainly focused on two domains.
-Some options for improving the presented results are training on multiple domains or datasets, adapting pre-trained models to the target domains in an unsupervised manner, exploring various data augmentation techniques, or utilizing multi-task or weak-supervision algorithms.
+Future work may improve upon the presented results by training on multiple domains or datasets, adapting pre-trained models to the target domains in an unsupervised manner (e.g., \citet{rietzler-etal-2020-adapt}), exploring various data augmentation techniques, or utilizing multi-task or weak-supervision algorithms.
+Another interesting direction for further research is annotating opinion terms within the \YasoName sentences, facilitating their co-extraction with corresponding targets \citep{wang2016recursive, wang2017coupled}, or as triplets of target term, sentiment, and opinion term \citep{Peng_Xu_Bing_Huang_Lu_Si_2020, xu-etal-2020-position}.

+All benchmark data collected in this work are available online.\datasetURLFootnote We hope that these data will facilitate further advancements in the field of targeted sentiment analysis.